 1/2 teaspoon salt

-2 to 2 1/2 cups pears, unpeeled and diced small (2 medium-sized pears, about 11 oz whole)
+2 to 2 1/2 cups pears, unpeeled and diced small (from 2 medium-sized pears, about 11 ounces whole)

-Optional: 1/4 cup chopped candied ginger, 1/2 cup chopped nuts, 1/2 cup mini chocolate chips
+1/4 cup chopped candied ginger, 1/2 cup chopped nuts, or 1/2 cup mini chocolate chips (optional)

-Heat your oven to 425°F. Spray the top of your muffin tin with non-stick coating and place muffin cups in all the wells.
+Heat your oven to 425°F. Spray the wells of a standard muffin tin with nonstick spray or place muffin liners in all the wells.

 Scrape the sides of the bowl with a spatula and stir gently to incorporate the last of the flour.
-Add the diced pears all at once and fold them into the batter.
+Add the diced pears and any optional ingredients all at once and fold them into the batter.

 Divide the batter between the muffin cups.
 The batter will fill the cups and mound slightly on top.
 Sprinkle the tops with cinnamon and sugar.

-Place the muffin tin in the oven and immediately turn down the heat to 400°F. Bake for 20-25 minutes, rotating the pan once in the middle of baking.
-The muffins are done with the tops looked cracked and toasted, and when a toothpick inserted in the middle of one of the muffins comes out clean.
+Place the muffin tin in the oven and immediately turn down the heat to 400°F. Bake for 20 to 25 minutes, rotating the pan once in the middle of baking.
+The muffins are done when the tops looked cracked and toasted, and when a toothpick inserted in the middle of one of the muffins comes out clean.

 Let the muffins cool enough to handle, then transfer them to a wire rack to finish cooling.
-Leftover muffins can be kept in an airtight container at room temperature for 3-4 days or frozen for up to three months.
-(Reheat frozen muffins in an oven or toaster oven at 300° or for a few minutes in the microwave)
+Leftover muffins can be kept in an airtight container at room temperature for 3 to 4 days, or frozen for up to 3 months.
+(Reheat frozen muffins in an oven or toaster oven at 300°F or for a few minutes in the microwave.)